-If you are a small or medium sized business owner, change within the web hosting industry is probably NOT at the top of your list of most important world events.
+If you are a small or medium sized business owner, change within the web hosting industry is probably NOT at the top of your list of important world events.
 But it sure should be.
-The web hosting industry makes the difference between web success and a “down in flames” scenario that you don’t even want to think about.
-The world wide web is the place where entrepreneurs have the opportunity to build a successful business for just a few bucks by utilizing a web hosting account.
-The W3 has changed everything, which is why many business owners are paying attention to web hosting providers and talking about the changes that are occurring.
+The web hosting industry makes the difference between web success and a “down in flames” scenario.
+The world wide web is the place where entrepreneurs have the opportunity to build a successful business for just a few bucks.
+The W3 has changed everything.
+For this reason, many business owners are paying attention to web hosting providers and talking about the changes that occur.

 - 1 Introducing the Search Engine